 For the Gameboy Advance, I had Sonic Advance.
 With the side-scrolling harking back to my old Sonic 1 and 2 days, I enjoyed it but again never finished.

 Then for DS (now my 3DS) I picked up the Sonic Collection for cheap.
-Sonic games 1 – 3 on one cartridge and it held me in excitement for this latest release.
+The first 3 games on one cartridge and it held me in excitement for this latest release.

-Like Sonic games before it, Generations is split into different Zones and then Acts.
-The ever-favourite Green Hill Zone is first, followed by at least one zone from every Sonic title I’ve ever heard of.
+Like previous games, Generations is split into different Zones and then Acts.
+The ever-favourite Green Hill Zone is first, followed by at least one zone from every series title I’ve ever heard of.
 The first Act of each zone is played by classic Sonic, and the second zone with modern Sonic.
-Each zone has 5 challenge levels for each Sonic, and when you complete 1 challenge from 3 zones, you can play the Boss for that section.
+Each zone has 5 challenge levels for each version of the character, and when you complete 1 challenge from 3 zones, you can play the Boss for that section.
 From what I’ve seen so far, this is a big game.

-Classic Sonic is cool, he’s nostalgia in a blue spikey-haired and slightly pudgy hedgehog.
+Our classic hero is just so damn cool, he’s nostalgia in a blue spikey-haired and slightly pudgy hedgehog.
 Modern Sonic is like greased lightning.
 The both play differently, their levels feel different.
-And that’s good, because Generations brings together my favourite aspects of all the Sonic games I’ve played.
+And that’s good, because Generations brings together my favourite aspects of all the franchise games I’ve played.